 For Kentucky Only

-Gov. Matt Bevin has directed that flags at all state office buildings be lowered to half-staff on Wednesday, Dec.
-13, 2017, in honor of a Kentucky serviceman who was killed in action during World War II but, whose remains were only recently recovered and returned home.
+Gov. Matt Bevin has directed that flags at all state office buildings be lowered to half-staff on Saturday, Nov.
+23, 2019, in honor of a Kentucky serviceman who was killed in action during the Korean War, but whose remains were only recently identified.

-Gov. Bevin encourages individuals, businesses, organizations and government agencies to join in this tribute by lowering the flag in honor of Pfc.
-Strange.
+All individuals, businesses, organizations, and government agencies are encouraged to join in this tribute of lowering the flag to honor Fairchild.

 **When flown at half-staff or half-mast, the U.S. flag should be hoisted first to the peak for an instant and then lowered to the half-staff or half-mast position.
 The flag should again be raised to the peak before it is lowered for the day.

 FlagsExpress.com will provide you with an E-mail notification when your American or state flag should be flown at half-staff in accordance to Presidential proclamations.